mastodon/mastodon/docs/Using-the-API/Push-notifications.md

 Push notifications
 ==================

+**Note: This push notification design turned out to not be fully operational on the side of Firebase.
+A different approach is in consideration**

 Mastodon can communicate with the Firebase Cloud Messaging API to send push notifications to apps on users' devices.
 For this to work, these conditions must be met:

 * Responsibility of an instance owner: `FCM_API_KEY` set on the instance.
 This can be obtained on the Firebase dashboard, in project settings, under Cloud Messaging, as "server key"